openfisca/openfisca-doc/source/recipes/howto_docker.md

 Docker allows you to run a minimal image of operating system.
 In this docker container, you will have an isolated environment with user rights to install OpenFisca.

-* Install free [Docker Community Edition](https://docs.docker.com/install/) (also named `Docker Desktop`).
+* Install free [Docker Community Edition](https://docs.docker.com/install/#supported-platforms) (also named `Docker Desktop`).
-  * Follow default installation instructions.
+  * Follow default installation instructions (you will need to create a free Docker ID).
   * Run installed Docker application (to activate docker daemon).

 ## How to install OpenFisca on Docker

-Let's say that you want to install the [openfisca-country-template](https://github.com/openfisca/country-template) model.
+Let's say that you want to install the [openfisca-country-template](https://github.com/openfisca/country-template) model (or your specific country model).
 And you want to work in a directory named `openfisca` where any change you do is visible on both sides, locally and on Docker.

 1. Build a container with Python 3.7, Git and terminal commands.